lts / strict-openapi-validator

 Purpose

-Designed for development environments to catch API contract violations.
+Designed to catch API contract violations.
 Enforces absolute adherence to OpenAPI specifications - rejecting anything remotely invalid.
 Collects all validation errors before throwing to provide complete failure context.

 Core Philosophy